cristian-aldea/auto-made-it/README.md

 # auto-made-it

-Git repository hosting various scripts and programs for easy access on any system
+A Git repository containing various scripts and utilities for easy access on any system.